ifad/clammit/README.md

 As the name implies, Clammit offloads the virus detection to the ClamAV virus detection server (clamd).

+### Architecture
+Flow-wise, Clammit is straightforward.
+It sets up an HTTP server to accept incoming requests (main.go):
+1. Each request is passed to the forwarder (forwarder/forwarder.go)
+2. The forwarder dowloads the request body (as it will be used at least twice)
+3. The forwarder passes the request to the clam interceptor (clam_interceptor.go)
+4. The only request that will be tested will have methods POST/PUT/PATCH and content-type "multipart/form-data"
+5. The clam interceptor locates and sends each form-data field to ClamD
+6. For any positive response, the interceptor will write an HTTP response and return (and the forwarder will not attempt to forward the request)
+7. If the interceptor OKs the request, the forwarder constructs a new HTTP request and forwards to the application
+8. The application's response is returned as the response to the original request.

 ## Building
 Clammit is requires the Go compiler, version 1.2 or above.
 It also requires ```make``` to ease compilation.
 The makefile is pretty simple, though, so you can perform its